 Dr Nishel Patel welcomes you to Skinesse.
 He places a strong emphasis on patient safety, core ethical values and uses high quality techniques and products.
-He has a wealth of expertise as a medical doctor.
-CQC registered Level 7 Certificate in Injectables Full list of cosmetic treatments [Read More]
+He has a wealth of expertise as a medical and skin doctor.
+Skin Specialist Level 7 Certificate in Injectables Full list of cosmetic treatment [Read More]

 Botulinum toxin or Botox is best known for its use in the cosmetic industry to treat fine lines and wrinkles with fantastic results in medically experienced hands.
 It was in 1987 that a Canadian doctor couple Dr Jean and Alistair Carruthers noticed the positive effect it had on lines around the eyes when they used Botox to help a common eye condition called blepharospasm.
 What you may not know is that doctors have been using Botox for some time to treat variety of medical indications.
 It certainly is not poison to their patients.
 Here are the top 5

 When intricately placed in various locations around the forehead, scalp and neck, certain types of migraine can be treated with significant results.
 Sufferers have to often wait for months to see a specialist as a last resort to treat this condition if their well-qualified GP cannot find an answer.
 What is not so well known is that certain experienced cosmetic doctors can do this treatment to.

 If you have had Botox treatment already you may have noticed your face does not sweat so much.
 Well this led to doctors treating underarm sweating with delicately placed injections in our armpits.
 Highly effective and relatively painless, the treatments can last 3-9 months or even longer.
 In more special circumstances we use Botox in the hands and feet too.